-SEEK ▲/▼: When you press SEEK while playing the radio, the radio will search for the next higher or lower station and stop.
-The radio will be muted while seeking.
+SEEK: Press the up or down arrow to go to the next higher or lower station.
+The sound will be muted while seeking.

-SCAN: When you press SCAN while playing the radio, the radio will go through each station, pausing for a few seconds at each station.
-Press SCAN again to stop on a station.
-The radio will be muted while scanning and "SCAN" will appear on the display.
+SCAN: Press this button and release it to listen to stations for a few seconds.
+The radio will go to a station, stop for a few seconds, then go on to the next station.
+Press the button again to stop scanning.
+The sound will be muted while scanning, and SCAN will appear on the display.